 Typhoid and paratyphoid fevers are uncommon in the U.S., with an average of about 300 typhoid fever cases and 100 cases of paratyphoid fever reported annually.
 Most U.S. cases occur among international travelers; of these, more than 75% had traveled to South Asia.

 Typhoid and paratyphoid fevers are predominantly transmitted through the consumption of fecally contaminated food (e.g., raw, undercooked, or inadequately cooked shellfish, frozen fruits, vegetables, milk or milk products) and water (or ice).

 Risk is intermediate for travelers (1-10 per 100,000 travelers per month of travel) and is related to overall food hygiene anywhere in the developing world.
 Consumption of contaminated food or water is the main risk factor for infection, especially for those visiting friends and relatives and/or going to remote areas of endemic countries.
-In any endemic country, even the most hygienic restaurant could be risky because of a food handler who is a healthy, silent typhoid carrier.
+In any endemic country, even the most hygienic restaurant could be risky because of a food handler who is a healthy, asymptomatic typhoid carrier.

 The risk of becoming ill following infection varies with the number of bacterial organisms ingested and the level of gastric (stomach) acid secretion.
 Stomach acid is the body's first line of defense against the bacteria, and reduced acid from taking medicines (such as antacids) increases the risk of infection.

 Symptoms most commonly appear about 14-21 days following exposure and include prolonged, steady high fever, fatigue, headache, muscle aches, loss of appetite, and a rash appearing on the trunk, which may be preceded by diarrhea.
 Typhoid fever and paratyphoid fever have the same symptoms, but typhoid fever may be more dangerous.

 Symptoms of typhoid fever can be confused with malaria.